ucsb-cs48-s20/project-s2-t3-slack-bot/docs/DEPLOY.md

 | `SLACK_REDIRECT_URI` | `https://your-heroku-app-name.herokuapp.com/api/authorize` | `your-heroku-app-name` is your Heroku app name.            |
 | `TZ`                 | `America/Los_Angeles`                                      | This variable is a Heroku-specific variable that controls time zones.         |

-Your config variables should now look like this:
+Your config variables should now look something like this:
 ![Image of example config variables](images/heroku-config-vars-example.png)

 After setting up your config variables, go to the Deploy tab on Heroku and deploy your master branch.

-# Insert the following commands into your app
+# Insert the slash commands into your Slack app

 Go back to the Slack Applications link given [here](https://api.slack.com/apps).
 Then, click on your app.
 Now, you should be back at the "Basic Information" page.